Expert Advice On Improving Your Home

 Compare Multiple Quotes

-Call three to five solar companies for free, itemized quotes.
-The quotes should explain all costs and list the solar equipment included.
+Call 3–5 solar companies for free, itemized quotes.
+A quote should outline all costs and list the solar equipment included.
 Reviewing multiple quotes helps identify the most cost-effective option for your budget.

 Ask About the Warranty

-Quality solar installations should come with strong workmanship and performance warranties.
-A workmanship warranty covers any installation defects (such as poor alignment, poor wiring, or cracks in the panels), while a performance guarantee ensures a certain level of energy production.
-Strong guarantees show that a company is confident in its work.
+Top-notch solar installations should have strong workmanship and performance warranties.
+A workmanship guarantee covers installation issues, such as poor alignment, poor wiring, or cracks in the panels.
+A performance warranty ensures a minimum energy output.
+Comprehensive guarantees show that a solar company believes in its work.

 Evaluate Financing and Incentives

-• Compare system purchase options: Solar panels may be paid for upfront or financed over time with loans or leases.
-Confirm key financing details like fees, annual percentage rate (APR), payment schedule, and ownership implications when choosing to finance solar panels.
+• Compare system purchase options: Solar panels may be paid for upfront or financed over time through a loan or lease.
+Review all terms when financing, such as payment schedule, annual percentage rate (APR), fees, and ownership implications.

 Cost of Solar Installation in Capitola